MakeSchool/Product-College-Prework/README.md

 1. Watch [What is Programming in MVC](https://www.youtube.com/watch?v=1IsL6g2ixak) (Video - 24 min).
 Anwer
   1. Draw your own diagram of the MVC architecture.
   1. Why do web developers use the MVC architecture?
 What is an alternative?
-1. [Intro to Express 4.x](https://www.youtube.com/watch?v=FL1-0uTOYSM&index=20&list=PLNcEnkMSwDUkPTztJ8zEJsuTOMdxZshO8) (Video Tutorial - 4 hours).
-This tutorial is a walk through to create a full Express.js application with 1 resource and authentication.

 ## iOS